I’ll Show You Mine

 By Kendra Holliday | July 14, 2022

-Remember that Pussy Project Matthew announced a few months ago that was connected to this post he wrote?
-Unfortunately, he got sidetracked and we changed the format of the website, and it never came to light, despite an enthusiastic response from readers around the world.
+Remember that Pussy Project Matthew announced that was connected to this post he wrote?
+Unfortunately, he got sidetracked and it never came to light, despite an enthusiastic response from readers around the world.

 Great news: I’m pleased to announce that I have found a similar project that has made it to beautiful fruition in the form of this book, I’ll Show You Mine, by Wrenna Robertson, a multiple degreed exotic dancer.
 “I’ll Show You Mine” is a photo study of female genitalia containing 120 life-size photographs of 60 women, all photographed from the same two positions.
 Each photo set is accompanied by the woman’s story, which reads more like a pussy poem, taking the reader on a brief, intensely emotional journey leading up to the glorious photograph.

 For much of human history, western society has perceived women’s genitals as shameful, unattractive and generally unpleasant.
 Women have been taught the the feminine ideal involves being as inoffensive as possible; polite and pretty, neat and tidy, chaste.
 While men are believed to have an innate sexual drive that cannot always be controlled, uncontained or inappropriately expressed sexuality in women is condemned.